Reports: Zinedine Zidane favourite wants to leave Real Madrid after €100 million bid from PSG | FOX Sports Asia

-Word around the rumour mill is that Real Madrid defender Rafael Varane wants to leave the club despite manager Zinedine Zidane forcing him to stay for next season.
+Word around the rumour mill is that Real Madrid defender Raphael Varane wants to leave the club despite manager Zinedine Zidane forcing him to stay for next season.

 The Frenchman, who has won four Champions League cups, two La Liga titles, one Copa del Rey, two Spanish Super Cups, three UEFA Super Cups and four FIFA Club World Cups with Los Blancos apparently wanted to leave as he feels that no challenges remain for him at the Spanish capital.
 Zidane, who is aware of the situation, is reportedly keen not to let him go as the defender is a very important part of the squad at the moment.